chrisrobles/Cheatsheets/Concepts/Data Structures and Algorithms/algorithms.md

 O(n) space and complexity

-- The equivalent loop would just be O(n) space complexity and not O(n) space complexity
+- The equivalent loop would just be O(1) space complexity and not O(n) time complexity

 The O(n) space complexity comes from the method calls getting put into the call stack and if there are n method calls there are n methods in the call stack